-- Providing agricultural supplies, agricultural equipment, agricultural inputs, or agricultural services directly to farms - Storing, processing, or handling raw agricultural commodities obtained directly from farms - Slaughtering livestock, including seasonal processing of wild game such as deer and bear, provided such facility does not exceed 20,000 square feet in total floor area. - Marketing livestock to or from farms - Processing agricultural by-products or wastes received directly from farms. - Agri-tourism other food packaging facilities; wineries/breweries/distilleries in which the agricultural products used for production are grown primarily on the site or on an adjacent property in common ownership; greenhouses and garden centers; orchard stores; agricultural waste and by-product disposal facilities (except those accessory to an "Agricultural Use"); farms regularly open for tours, demonstrations, hayrides, corn mazes, farm breakfasts, and other similar events; sawmills; de-barking operations; chipping facilities; and livestock veterinary clinics.
-Not included within this land use category are plants intended to convert agricultural products to energy on a large-scale basis, Sales of Farm and Forestry Products, landscape contractors, and/or any other separately listed land use.
+- Providing agricultural supplies, agricultural equipment, agricultural inputs, or agricultural services directly to farms - Storing, processing, or handling raw agricultural commodities obtained directly from farms - Slaughtering livestock, including seasonal processing of wild game such as deer and bear, provided such facility does not exceed 20,000 square feet in total floor area. - Marketing livestock to or from farms - Processing agricultural by-products or wastes received directly from farms. - Agri-tourism

+Examples of such uses include, but are not limited to, agricultural implement sales, storage, and/or repair operations; feed and seed stores; agricultural chemical dealers and/or storage facilities; animal feed storage facilities (except those accessory to an agricultural use); commercial dairies; food processing facilities; licensed farm auction operations; canning and other food packaging facilities; wineries/breweries/distilleries in which the agricultural products used for production are grown primarily on the site or on an adjacent property in common ownership; greenhouses and garden centers; orchard stores; agricultural waste and by-product disposal facilities (except those accessory to an "Agricultural Use"); farms regularly open for tours, demonstrations, hayrides, corn mazes, farm breakfasts, and other similar events; sawmills; de-barking operations; chipping facilities; and livestock veterinary clinics.
+Not included within this land use category are plants intended to convert agricultural products to energy on a largescale basis, Sales of Farm and Forestry Products, landscape contractors, and/or any other separately listed land use.